railsgirlswgtn/animal-party/story.md

-once upon a time there was an animal party
+Once upon a time there was an animal party.
+The party was attended by a variety of different animals.